Agunah: Ways to resolve an agunah case

 According to most rabbis, reasonable circumstantial evidence is sufficient to prove the death of the husband, and no direct testimony is required.
 This is based, among other things, on the talmudic assertion: "The Rabbis taught: 'If he fell into a lion's den, [bring witnesses to] testify [that he is dead], if he fell into a ditch of snakes and scorpions—[there is] no [need] to testify [that he is dead].
 In other words, if it is known that the man fell into a ditch of snakes and scorpions and did not come out, it can be assumed that he is dead, and there is no need for further evidence (unlike falling into a lion's den where there is still a slight chance of survival).
 If, however, it is later discovered that the husband is not dead, the woman will find herself in particularly bad circumstances: her children from her second marriage will be considered mamzerim, and she will be forced to divorce both her first and second husbands, subject to the halakhic ruling that an adulterous woman "is forbidden to her husband and the man with whom she fornicated".
 While such situations are extremely rare under normal circumstances, they did occur in the aftermath of the Holocaust and also occurred frequently in the wake of pogroms and other forms of persecution.

-Finding a flaw in the marriage ceremony is considered to be a last resort in releasing an aguna.
+Finding a flaw in the marriage ceremony is considered to be a last resort in releasing an agunah.
 It is rarely used as it is typically difficult to find actual cause in most marriages sufficient to invalidate them retroactively.
 In Jewish law, a marriage must be performed in front of two witnesses.
-In order to release the aguna, efforts are made to identify reasons why one of the witnesses was ineligible.
+In order to release the agunah, efforts are made to identify reasons why one of the witnesses was ineligible.
 This is typically unachievable as strong efforts are made at the time of marriage to ensure the validity of the witnesses and the marriage ceremony.
 Another possibility is to prove that the woman did not consent to the marriage clearly and of her own free will, so that the marriage ceremony is declared invalid.
 This too is not generally accepted amongst the halakhic authorities as there is generally no method to disprove intent.
 It is felt that the purpose of this endeavor is solely or primarily to retroactively delegitimize a marriage that was performed and accepted often many years previously.
 Annulling the marriage has no impact on the status of the woman's children.
 However, since it is not a generally accepted mechanism, it may leave the wife susceptible to a halakhic ruling that she was still married, and any subsequent relations with another man to be adultery.
 And it may lead to other halakhic problems, so it is only used as a last resort by the authorities that do accept its use.